Knowledge Architecture

 Scan Layer — Key Points

-• • A declared core intent acts as the invariant anchor.
+• • A declared core intent anchors the output and later revisions.

-• • Constraints and cycles guard interpretation and keep drift in check.
+• • Constraints and review cycles keep neutral structures from becoming vague.

-UKM stays secular and domain-neutral; you can label each ring in any language.
-The structure matters more than the vocabulary.
+UKM stays secular and domain-neutral, and you can label each layer in any language.
+What matters here is getting a strong applied structure you can actually reuse across the site.

-• Constraints, guardrails, and feedback cycles to prevent drift.
+• Constraints, guardrails, and review cycles that make revisions safer.

-• Outputs, prompts, and artifacts tied to each layer.
+• Prompts, artifacts, and next actions tied to each layer.

 Why